• Skip to primary navigation

 3. Stick fairly close to home

 You’ll want to minimize the travel time from home.
-And while an exotic trip to a far-away place would be wonderful any other time, flying 19 hours with a 4 hour lay plus the stress of customs is sure to add to your blood pressure, not relieve it.
+And while a luxurious trip to a far-away place would be wonderful any other time, flying 19 hours with a 4 hour lay plus the stress of customs is sure to add to your blood pressure, not relieve it.
 Bear in mind that your feet will swell, increasing the risk of DVT, or deep vein thrombosis.
 Trying to navigate a plane’s alley way to reach the tiny airplane toilet with your belly bump in the way is not the best manner to start your babymoon.

 You also want to avoid any location where you can’t drink the water at and requires vaccines.
 And unless you know all your preggo terms in a foreign language it’s best to stay in a country that speaks your language.

-4. Check travel restrictions
+4. Check travel restrictions while pregnant

 If you’re flying, check not only with your doctor but also the airline to be certain you can board.
 Most physicians will allow flying up to 36 weeks, but airlines may have added restrictions for domestic or international travel.
 Cruise lines also restrict pregnant passengers.
 Royal Caribbean won’t allow you to travel after your 27th week.
 Celebrity Cruise Lines regulations allow only moms-to-be who are less than 26 weeks, with Princess Cruises setting their limit at 24 weeks.
 When you do cruise make certain there is a doctor on board and facilities for any emergency for you and your baby.